 FREE LAND was the Cry!

 The Homestead Act of 1862 transformed the world.
-Millions were invited to file claims including, families, immigrants, single women, and freed slaves.
+Millions were invited to file claims including families, women, immigrants, and formerly enslaved people.
 Over 10 percent of the United States was homesteaded!
-The land, long inhabited by American Indian cultures, changed forever.
+The land, long inhabited by indigenous cultures, changed forever.
 Homesteaders created settlements and farms, drove industrial advancement, and built our nation chasing the American Dream.
 Read More

 Millions of People, Millions of Stories